GIScience/vostok/README.md

 Please not the following restrictions regarding the shadow and query point cloud input file formats:

 1. Although you can specify the line formats of the input files, the indices of the individual values for point position and normal vector are still *fixed* in the current version of VOSTOK.
-This means that *the first three values (position 1 to 3) will always be interpreted as POINT POSITION and the following three values (position 4 to 6) will always be inrepreted as the NORMAL VECTOR*.
+This means that *the first three values (position 1 to 3) will always be interpreted as POINT POSITION and the following three values (position 4 to 6) will always be interpreted as the NORMAL VECTOR*.

 2. The query point cloud *MUST* have a normal vector specified for each point.
 For the shadow point cloud, normals are not required.